R-HTA-in-LMICs/Advanced-Tutorial-2022/README.md

 # Advanced R Programming Tutorial 2022: Make your health economic model Shiny!
 This repository stores the code, presentations, and material used in the R-HTA in LMICs Advanced 2022 Workshop (held in January 2023).
 The following sections provide a breakdown of the primary documents and guidance on how to use them for your own personal training.
-The tutorial is based on several open-source frameworks for R in HTA (see [citations](https://github.com/R-HTA-in-LMICs/Advanced-Tutorial-2022#citation) section), developed by the [DARTH](https://darthworkgroup.com) group and the Shiny framework for HTA developed by [Dark Peaks](https://darkpeakanalytics.com).
+The tutorial is based on several open-source frameworks for modelling CEAs and Shiny apps in R for HTA (see the [citations](https://github.com/R-HTA-in-LMICs/Advanced-Tutorial-2022#citations) section), developed by [DARTH](https://darthworkgroup.com) group and [Dark Peaks](https://darkpeakanalytics.com).

 ## Navigation